mulesoft-labs/exchange-documentation-samples/mule-app-with-docs-and-tags/README.md

 - [Exchange - Manage Categories](https://docs.mulesoft.com/exchange/to-manage-categories)
 - [Exchange - Manage Custom Fields](https://docs.mulesoft.com/exchange/to-manage-custom-fields)

-  *Note that maven-assembly-plugin is configured in the pom file to zip the content of `/src/main/resources/docs` and upload it during the deploy phase with the classifier `docs`.*
+  *Note that mule-maven-plugin will zip the content of `/exchange-docs` and upload it during the deploy phase with the classifier `docs`.*

 4. Execute: